-Circular Economy Amsterdam: Urban Mining
+Circular Economy Amsterdam Urban Mining location-based game

-During our attendance of the Games for Cities COST Training School : Circular Economy Amsterdam, my design teammates Moozhan Shakeri and Mauro Salvador and myself partnered with Amsterdam Institute for Advanced Metropolitan Systems (AMS) to address Prospecting Urban Mines of Amsterdam.
+During our attendance of the Games for Cities COST Training School: Circular Economy Amsterdam, my design teammates Moozhan Shakeri and Mauro Salvador and myself partnered with Amsterdam Institute for Advanced Metropolitan Systems (AMS) to address Prospecting Urban Mines of Amsterdam.
 This initiative, supported by the Waag and University of Delft, is an aspect of futures-focused circular economy that imagines a potential future in which material resources become financially nonviable or too carbon sensitive to bring into the urban area.
-These resources will then need to be
+These resources will then need to be retrieved from existing urban infrastructures, hence the concept of urban mining.
+The game design team was tasked with raising awareness among citizens to the value of metal resources in existing structures in the City of Amsterdam and the potential for future recycling and or reuse.
+AMS provided a heat map of surveyors' perceived material values of the city and confined the investigation to the neighborhoods between Staadsleidenbuurt and Westerpark, an area that did not feature as particularly mineral rich on the map.